colizz/ParticleNet-CCTagCalib/README.md

 rsync -a --progress <user>@lxplus.cern.ch:/eos/user/c/coli/cms-repo/ParticleNet-CCTagCalib/samples .
 ```

+The framework to produce the dataset is provided in the appendix.

 ## Environment

 The code requires python3, with the dependency of packages: `ROOT`, `uproot`, `boost_histogram`, `pandas`, `seaborn`, `xgboost`.